wbamberg/idl-reference/docs/nsIDOMWindowUtils.md

 existing selection, callers should clear selection prior if needed.
 May fire selection changed events.
 Calls nsFrame's SelectByTypeAtPoint.

-@param aX, aY The selection point in client coordinates.
-@param aSelectType The selection behavior requested.
-@return True if a selection occured, false otherwise.
-@throw NS_ERROR_DOM_SECURITY_ERR, NS_ERROR_UNEXPECTED for utils
-issues, and NS_ERROR_INVALID_ARG for coordinates that are outside
-this window.

 #### Parameters ####